 Lab members in bold.
 Biedenweg in last place with student first author denotes primary advisor.

-Fleming, W., J. Van Den Hoek, T. Hallman, S. Johnson, and K. Biedenweg.
-In Revision.
+2022 Fleming, W., J. Van Den Hoek, T. Hallman, S. Johnson, and K. Biedenweg.
+2022.
 Measuring spatial associations between environmental health and beliefs about environmental governance.
 Environmental Management.

-2022 Delie, J., J. Edwards, K. Biedenweg.2022.
-Developing a multidimensional measure of antecedents to tolerance for wildlife in the context of human–black bear interactions.
+Delie, J., J. Edwards, K. Biedenweg.2022.
+Using psychometrics to characterize the cognitive antecedents of tolerance for black bears.
 Human Dimensions of Wildlife.

 Erickson, B. and K. Biedenweg.
 2022.
 Distrust within protected area and natural resource management: A systematic review protocol.
 PLoS ONE, 17(3): e0265353. https://doi.org/10.1371/journal.pone.0265353 Fleming, W., B. King, K. Robinson, E. Wade, B. Erickson, J. Delie, R. de Ycaza, D. Trimbach, A. Spalding, K. Biedenweg.
 2022.
 Is there no “I” in team?
 Potential bias in key informant interviews when asking individuals to represent a collective perspective.
 Plos One.

 Fleming, W. M. Needham, and K. Biedenweg.
 2022.
 Connections among Puget Sound residents’ psychological restoration from natural environments, place attachment, and beliefs about environmental governance.
 Environmental Management.